Alberto Fujimori: Third term, flight to Japan and resignation

 Although Fujimori won the runoff with only a bare majority (but 3/4 valid votes), rumors of irregularities led most of the international community to shun his third swearing-in on 28 July.
 For the next seven weeks, there were daily demonstrations in front of the presidential palace.
 As a conciliatory gesture, Fujimori appointed former opposition candidate Federico Salas as prime minister.
-However, opposition parties in Congress refused to support this move, and Toledo campaigned vigorously to have the election annulled.
-At this point, a corruption scandal involving Vladimiro Montesinos broke out, and exploded into full force on the evening of 14 September 2000, when the cable television station Canal N broadcast footage of Montesinos apparently bribing opposition congressman Alberto Kouri for defecting to Fujimori's Peru 2000 party.
-The video was presented by Fernando Olivera, leader of the FIM (Independent Moralizing Front), who purchased it from one of Montesinos's closest allies (nicknamed by the Peruvian press El Patriota).
+Opposition parties in Congress refused to support this move, and Toledo campaigned vigorously to have the election annulled.
+At this point, a corruption scandal involving Vladimiro Montesinos broke out, and exploded into full force on the evening of 14 September 2000, when the cable television station Canal N broadcast footage of Montesinos apparently bribing opposition congressman Alberto Kouri to defect to Fujimori's Peru 2000 party.
+The video was originally presented at press conference by Fernando Olivera and Luis Iberico of the FIM (Independent Moralizing Front); many other similar videos were released in the following weeks.

 Fujimori's support virtually collapsed, and a few days later he announced in a nationwide address that he would shut down the SIN and call new elections, in which he would not be a candidate.
 On 10 November, Fujimori won approval from Congress to hold elections on 8 April 2001.
-On 13 November, Fujimori left Peru for a visit to Brunei to attend the Asia-Pacific Economic Cooperation forum.
-On 16 November, Valentín Paniagua took over as president of Congress after the pro-Fujimori leadership lost a vote of confidence.
-On 17 November, Fujimori traveled from Brunei to Tokyo, where he submitted his presidential resignation via fax.
-Congress refused to accept his resignation, instead voting 62–9 to remove Fujimori from office on the grounds that he was "permanently morally disabled."

 On 19 November, government ministers presented their resignations en bloc.
-Because Fujimori's first vice president, Francisco Tudela, who had broken with Fujimori and resigned a few days earlier, his successor, second vice president Ricardo Márquez Flores came to claim the presidency.
-Congress, however, refused to recognize him, as he was an ardent Fujimori loyalist; Márquez resigned two days later.
+Fujimori's first vice president, Francisco Tudela, had broken with Fujimori and resigned a few days earlier.
+This left second vice president Ricardo Márquez Flores as next in line for the presidency.
+Congress refused to recognize him, as he was an ardent Fujimori loyalist; Márquez resigned two days later.
 Paniagua was next in line, and became interim president to oversee the April 2001 elections.